Laravel Passport

 The OAuth2 password grant allows your other first-party clients, such as a mobile application, to obtain an access token using an email address / username and password.
 This allows you to issue access tokens securely to your first-party clients without requiring your users to go through the entire OAuth2 authorization code redirect flow.

-Creating A Password Grant Client
+Creating a Password Grant Client

 Before your application can issue tokens via the password grant, you will need to create a password grant client.
 You may do this using the passport:client